Prof. Tarik Sabry

-I am a Reader in media and communication theory at the University of Westminster where I am a member of the Communication and Media Research Institute and Co-ordinator of the Global Media Research Network.
+I am a Professor in media and communication theory at the University of Westminster where I am a member of the Communication and Media Research Institute and Co-ordinator of the Global Media Research Network.

 I am the author of Cultural Encounters in the Arab World: On Media, the Modern and the Everyday (2010, I.B.
 Tauris); Editor of Arab Cultural Studies: Mapping the Field (2012, I.B.
 Tauris) and Co-Editor of Arab Subcultures: Reflections on Theory and Practice (I.B.
 Tauris 2016).

 I am Co-Founder and Co-Editor of the Middle East Journal of Culture and Communication and co-founder of the journal Westminster Papers in Communication and Culture.
 I am co-editor with Joe Khalil of Culture, Time and Publics in the Arab World ( IB Tauris 2019) and a co-author with Nisrine Mansour of Children And Screen Media in Changing Arab Contexts: An Ethnographic Perspective (Palgrave 2019).